AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Experiments

 \subsection{Friction Learning Evaluation}

-In this section, we present the evaluation of the proposed neuro-symbolic friction learning module.
-We begin with a qualitative analysis of the learned Stribeck coefficients across terrain types in \sref{sec:qual}.
-As the ground truth friction is not directly measurable, we instead perform evaluations on trajectory estimation in \sref{sec:traj} and kinematic prediction in \sref{sec:kine}, using the precision of these tasks as an indirect measure of the accuracy of friction predictions.
-The ablation study on the effectiveness of our dual-loss and bilevel optimization is presented in \sref{sec:abla}
+\bl{As the ground truth friction is not directly measurable, we begin with a qualitative analysis of the learned Stribeck coefficients in \sref{sec:qual}, and then perform evaluations on trajectory estimation in \sref{sec:traj} and kinematic prediction in \sref{sec:kine}, as an indirect measure of our friction prediction.
+The ablation study of our dual-loss and bilevel optimization is presented in \sref{sec:abla}.
+Their hyperparameter values are provided in \aref{sec:hyperparam}.}